ooade/Advanced-JavaScript/README.md

 # Advanced-JavaScript

-This documentation is based on John Resig's website on Advanced JavaScript
+This documentation is based on John Resig's website on Advanced JavaScript.
+If these concepts seem complex to you, i recommend [these resources](https://github.com/micromata/awesome-javascript-learning) and also strongly recommend [FreeCodeCamp - Learn to code and help nonprofits](https://www.freecodecamp.org).
+If you feel you know most of these concepts, you could just try out the [quizzes](#quizzes) and you're good to go.

 ## Content